 This vintage clothing and accessories boutique was founded by Kisha Harper, who was inspired by her two daughters Sam and Dana.
 “It was started from sisterhood,” she explains, with a mission to give back to their community, and to motivate, empower and inspire people through sustainable products.
 Harper credits her family’s commitment to and passion for sustainability for her love of sharing vintage treasures.
 This Midtown Phoenix boutique also hosts an online shop that offers an eclectic mix of findings, including an Escada ball gown, Fendi pumps and a Givenchy necklace and bracelet set.

 Family-owned and operated, Straw and Wool is a unique hat boutique for men, “conceptualized as the go-to place for today’s stylish man.”
-Located in the Grand Avenue Arts District, this shop offers an array of hat styles from Panama to Fedora, including some with embellishments such as feathers and ribbon.
+Located in the Roosevelt Row Arts District, this shop offers an array of hat styles from Panama to Fedora, including some with embellishments such as feathers and ribbon.
 Hat sizes range from small to XXL and also come in a rainbow of colors, from scarlet red and cobalt blue to mustard yellow to classic black.

 Dedicated to providing clothing for a cause, Empath is an online apparel company that donates a portion of its sales to causes that benefit anti-speciesism and humanitarian efforts.
 With a moniker derived from the word “empathy,” their mantra is the Golden Rule (“treat others as you wish to be treated”) and that includes animals, too — 10 percent of profits go to animal rescue.
 Empath Clothing is made in the U.S. and features imprinted T-shirts emblazoned with the word “Empath” and the Golden Rule phrase.